nodeshift/mern-workshop/backend/README.md

 - `helm delete --purge backend` uninstalls the Node.js backend application
 - `helm delete --purge frontend` uninstalls the frontend

-### Like dashboards?
-- Visit `localhost:30555/appmetrics-dash` in your web browser to view request, CPU, memory and call stack information automatically gathered for you

 ### How about Prometheus?
 - `helm install --name prometheus stable/prometheus --set server.service.type=NodePort`